2017 NFL Media Access Policy (PDF Version)

 Access to assistant coaches on game day is a club decision.
 For offensive and defensive coordinators, game day access would be in addition to the mandatory access during every practice week.

 Players – Players must be available to the media following every game and regularly during the practice week as required under league rules and their contracts and as noted above.
 It is not permissible for any player or any group of players to boycott the media.
 Star players, or other players with unusually heavy media demands, must be available to the media that regularly cover their teams at least once during the practice week in addition to their required post-game media availability.
 This applies to a maximum of one or two players per team only.
-The minimum for such players does not include other required media obligations such as visiting team conference calls, network production meetings, and national media interviews arranged by the team.
+The minimum for such players does not include other required media obligations such as network production meetings, and national media interviews arranged by the team.

 3. PRACTICE ACCESS AND INFORMATION – Following the completion of Week 2 of the NFL preseason schedule and through the regular season and playoffs, daily practice (Monday through Friday) must be open to local media (those who regularly cover the team) for at least the first 30 minutes or until the start of “team” work.
 It is permissible to limit the videotaping or photographing of certain portions of practice.
 Starting the week prior to the opening of the regular season, clubs are required to designate on the NFL Intranet site and issue to local media the names of those players who missed any portion of 11-on-11 team or individual work on the specified days noted in the NFL Injury Report policy.